NaifAlsultan/microfrontends-example/README.md

 }
 ```

-Implementing an Angular guest is similar to this, feel free to look at `angular-guest/` for an example.
+Implementing an Angular guest is similar to this.
+Feel free to look at `angular-guest/` for an example.

 ## Implementing a Host

 ### Rendering Microfrontends

-Our goal at the host is to dynamically import the mounting functions (i.e., `mountMicrofrontend`) and call them for each microfrontend.
+Our goal at the host is to dynamically import the mounting functions (i.e., `mountMicrofrontend`) and call them for each microfrontend that we want to render.

 In our React implementation, we will handle this in the `react-host/src/microfrontend.tsx` component which takes the microfrontend's JavaScript source as a prop.

 ```tsx
 <Microfrontend src="http://localhost:5174/src/main.tsx" />